Swaroop070395/Credit-Card-Fraudulent/README.md

 # Credit-Card-Fraudulent
-To find the number of fraudulent and non-fraudulent cases and perform classification algorithms
+To find the number of fraudulent and non-fraudulent cases and performed classification algorithms